updated

 We are seeking Workawayers who are genuinely interested in our project and eager to discover and share our alternative lifestyle.
 You should enjoy working both outdoors and indoors and not be afraid of a few insects or thorny bushes! :-)

-We prefer couples, as they tend to be more independent, and those with their own transportation for the same reason—but this is not an absolute requirement.
+We prefer couples/duo's, as they tend to be more independent, and those with their own transportation for the same reason—but this is not an absolute requirement!

-Ideally, we welcome Workawayers with some life experience (minimum 25 years old), who are proactive, self-motivated, creative, have good problem-solving skills, and possess a fair amount of common sense.
+Ideally, we welcome Workawayers with some life experience (minimum 25 years old), who are self-motivated, have good problem-solving skills, and possess a fair amount of common sense.
+We also love those with music and/or singing skills! :-)

-We especially appreciate guests with handy skills like woodworking, as we often have small projects that need the right expertise, but this is not essential.
+We always appreciate guests with handy skills like woodworking, as we often have small projects that need the right expertise, but this is not essential.

 We’re looking for Workawayers who speak English well enough to have meaningful conversations, since Scott doesn’t speak French very well yet, and it’s much nicer for everyone to be able to chat together! :-)